-During the late 1970s and early 1980s, several researchers hypothesized that because recall was a verbal/left-brain activity and television advertising was largely a right-brained function, recall for television advertising would be penalized by the recall measure ( Krugman, 1977; Zielske, 1982).
+During the late 1970s and early 1980s, several researchers hypothesized that because recall was a verbal/left-brain activity and television advertising was largely a right-brained function, recall for television advertising would be penalized by the recall measure (Krugman, 1977; Zielske, 1982).
 These researchers also suggested and reported that the recall of rational commercials was, on average, higher than the recall of emotional ones.
-However, historical data and results on recall and emotions did not lend support to Krugman's or Zielske's findings ( Du Plessis, 1994; Mehta & Purvis, 2006).
-Rather, clear evidence gathered over the years shows that emotional advertising is not penalized by recall and that emotional content in well-executed commercials can actually facilitate recall (e.g., @ Fahmy, Choi, Wanta, & Song, 2006; Newhagen & Reeves, 1992).
+However, historical data and results on recall and emotions did not lend support to Krugman's or Zielske's findings (Du Plessis, 1994; Mehta & Purvis, 2006).
+Rather, clear evidence gathered over the years shows that emotional advertising is not penalized by recall and that emotional content in well-executed commercials can actually facilitate recall (e.g., Fahmy, Choi, Wanta, & Song, 2006; Newhagen & Reeves, 1992).
 Most of the prior research on recall and emotions emphasized the comparison between positive, negative, and neutral images, suggesting that people are more likely to recall positive or negative images rather than neutral ones.
 However, limited research has been conducted regarding the recall of emotional images when opposite valence images are shown simultaneously.

 To understand how emotional images work in advertising or how they interact with the recall measure in advertising testing, a basic knowledge of the memory process is useful.
 Memory is a critical part of consumer behavior and of how advertising influences consumer behavior.
 Consumers usually do not make brand purchases at the time of advertising exposure.
 Rather, there is typically a lag between consumers' exposure to advertising and their opportunity to purchase the advertised brand.
-Given this time delay, some aspect of this memory of the advertising.
+Given this time delay, advertising effectiveness may depend critically upon consumers' memory performance.
+The important role of recall stems from the recall that measures some aspect of this memory of the advertising.